singularityhub/sregistry/docs/_docs/install/settings.md

 ### Authentication Secrets

 One thing I (@vsoch) can't do for you in advance is produce application keys and secrets to give your Registry for each social provider that you want to allow users (and yourself) to login with.
 We are going to use a framework called [python social auth](https://python-social-auth-docs.readthedocs.io/en/latest/configuration/django.html) to achieve this, and in fact you can add a [number of providers](http://python-social-auth-docs.readthedocs.io/en/latest/backends/index.html) (I have set up a lot of them, including SAML, so please <a href="https://www.github.com/singularityhub/sregistry/isses" target="_blank">submit an issue</a> if you want one added to the base proper.).
 Singularity Registry uses OAuth2 with a token--> refresh flow because it gives the user power to revoke permission at any point, and is a more modern strategy than storing a database of usernames and passwords.
-You can enable or disable as many of these that you want, and this is done in the [settings/config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py):
+You can enable or disable as many of these that you want.
+You can see these settings in the [settings/config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py):

 ```python